olgarozhdestvina/Machine-Learning-and-Statistics/README.md

-# Machine-Learning-and-Statistics-Tasks Module GMIT 2020
+# Task Assessment for Machine Learning and Statistics Module GMIT 2020

 The repository consists of four tasks covering various topics on Machine Learning and Statistics.